a20musma/mobileapp-programming-hello/README.md

 *
 *
-I have changed header name of the app hollow world to my first app.
+I have changed header name of the app hellow world to my first app.
 *
 *